jhfnetboy/InvokerDemo/README.md

 + Use any wallet with AirAccount SDK or AirAccount homepage, log in with your Email or passkey.
 + Search your friends in the ENS list, input 20, and click send.
 + It depends on your D2FA security setting, pop up a window to scan.
-+ The Community node will get the transaction data and spread it to the node network. + If the BLS signature is enough, send it to RPC nodes with a gas sponsorship.
++ The CommunityNode will get the transaction data and spread it to the node network. + If the BLS signature is enough, send it to RPC nodes with a gas sponsorship.
 + The transaction will be build into blocks on blockchain.

 ## Extensions